 Few would argue that Stanley Kubrick's 'The Shining' is one of the greatest psycho horrors ever made, but is it something more abstract?
-Benjamin Cox peels back the curtain and isn't sure what to make of it.
+Benjamin Cox peels back the shower curtain and isn't sure what to make of it.

 It might not be Christmas but it sure feels like turkey time!
 The film that almost ruined the career of M. Night Shyalaman, this wretched anime adaptation is widely hailed as one of the worst films ever and Benjamin Cox is inclined to agree.

 Jennifer Lawrence teams up with her namesake Francis in this Cold War-flavoured spy thriller.
 Unfortunately, there isn't as much to it as there was in their 'Hunger Games' collaborations.
 Benjamin Cox struggles to stay awake for this one.